Glossary of business terminology - romain-vignes-53940-unsplash-banner

 A person or firm that has lent your business money or to whom you owe money.

-A critical success factor is an element that must occur in order for a business to achieve its ultimate goal.
+An element that must occur in order for a business to achieve its ultimate goal.

 A person or firm that owes money to you or your business.